Back to all guides

 If you hold USDC on Coinbase, you can earn approximately 4-5% APY just by opting into Coinbase's USDC rewards program.
 There's nothing to configure, no lock-up period, and no minimum balance.
 You simply hold USDC on Coinbase and the rewards accrue daily.

 The rate fluctuates with broader interest rates.
-As of early 2026, it's around 4.1%, which is competitive with or better than most high-yield savings accounts in traditional banking.
+As of early 2026, it's around 4.1%, which is competitive with most high-yield savings accounts in traditional banking.

 Pros: Zero effort, no risk beyond holding USDC itself, fully liquid (withdraw anytime), backed by a publicly traded US company.